mercure-imaging/mercure/docs/install.rst

 MERCURE_TLS_CA_CERT                       /opt/mercure/certs/CA_certificate.pem
 ========================================= =====================================

 .. important:: The following example shows how to create your own Certificate Authority (CA) to self-sign your own certificates.
-In production, it may make sense to utilize your organization's certificate authority to sign your TLS receiver certificates instead, or create your CA as an intermediate CA from your organizational CA.
+In production, it makes sense to use your organization's certificate authority to sign your TLS receiver certificates instead, or create your CA as an intermediate CA from your organizational CA.

-Here are some steps to create a simple, self-signed certificate authority and TLS key/certificate keypair that can be used to start Mercure in TLS receiver mode.
+Here are the steps required to create a self-signed certificate authority and TLS key/certificate keypair that can be used to use mercure in DICOM TLS receiver mode.

 * Step 1: Generate the CA key: `openssl genrsa -out CA_key.pem 4096`
 * Step 2: Create the CA certificate: `openssl req -new -x509 -days 3650 -key CA_key.pem -out CA_certificate.pem`